 “Children certainly benefit from greater awareness, but there’s no need to limit mindfulness training to sitting in silence.
-The most effective and enjoyable way to encourage young children to become more mindful is to turn it into a game.
+The most effective and enjoyable way to teach toddlers mindfulness is to turn it into a game.

 One way is to establish certain cues or triggers (a sound, a word, an item, etc.).
 Encourage them to notice it, and then notice that they noticed it.
 Next, spend 30 seconds listening and looking to see what else they notice.
 This is a simple way for children (and adults!) to pop into mindfulness mode several times throughout the day.

 It’s highly portable.
 It doesn’t require silence or props.
 (In fact, learning to pick out cues while surrounded by other stimuli is more likely to enhance their ability to focus in a range of situations.)

 Parents can play with their children in the car or while waiting for an appointment, or even while watching TV together.

 Teachers can easily incorporate specific cues (a spelling word of the week, a certain flower or animal, etc.) into their daily routine, and end the day with a discussion among children about how and when these cues were noticed.